Arnold-2015/MerchantBox/README.md

 # MerchantBox
-This is a company project of 6dbox-merchant-manage-system writing by webpack+vue+bootstrap+sass.
+This is a company project of 6dbox-merchant-manage-system writing by webpack+vue+sass.